-The ORIENTAL PILLS and SOLAR ELIXIR are proprietary medicines, being prepared by myself only; and having-according to law-registered in Stationers' Hall, London, the titles to the Labels, Wrappers, and Directions affixed to the said medicines, I shall prosecute any person making or selling any imitation of either the Medicines, Labels, Wrappers, or Directions.
-To counterfeit any of these renders the offenders liable, under the "Merchandise Marks Act," to "fine and imprisonment for two years."
-And, according to the same Act-"Every person who shall aid, abet, counsel, or procure the commission of any such offence, is also made liable to a similar conviction."
+THE ORIENTAL PILLS and SOLAR ELIXIR are proprietary medicines, being prepared by myself only; and having-according to law-registered in Stationers' Hall, London, and also under the "Trade Marks Registration Act of 1875," the titles to the Labels, Wrappers, and Directions affixed to the said medicines, I shall prosecute any person making or selling any imitation of either the Medicines, Labels, Wrappers, or Directions.
+To counterfeit any of these renders the offenders liable to "fine and imprisonment for two years."
+And, according to the Act, "every person who shall aid, abet, counsel, or procure the commission of any such offence, is also made liable to a similar conviction."